Can Biblical Scholars be Questioned by Self-Educated Scholars?

 Lay-people and non-degreed Christian leaders can and should speak out…though this can bring about persecution and ridicule designed to put the “unqualified” in their places.

-The word, “beginning” in John 1:11 is a good example of what this article is about and, since it is virtually without controversy, is a good place to start.
+The word, “beginning” in John 1:11 is a good example of what this article is about and, since it is virtually without controversy, the verse a good place to start.
 In this passage, the familiar account of Jesus’ “BEGINNING of miracles…” is told.

 Let’s look at how the word “beginning” was translated from Greek to English.
 The Greek word, archē, is translated, here, as the innocuous word “beginning.”
 No argument there.
 But wait, the word archē can also be translated as origin, the extremity of a thing as in the corners of a sail, or leader.
 The word has a variety of meanings and is even used of powerful beings at the top of the angelic hierarchy, called archēs or archEns.
 Most of us know them as archangels.
 But in John 1:11, the word, archē, simply means it was the first in a series of miracles that Jesus did.
 It was not even listed among his greatest miracles.